Danish gambling legislation provides the following definitions of games and their different categories.

 The Gambling Act does not restrict the number of licences that can be granted in any way, and is therefore in compliance with EU law, at least in terms of the types of games that have been liberalised as a result of the law reform.
 The EU-wide enforcement of Danish law against a foreign EU-based entity can therefore not be excluded.

-However, regarding games that are still part of Danske Spil A/S’s monopoly, the legality of the Gambling Act from an EU law perspective is unclear.
-The government has given no justification for maintaining a state monopoly on the offering of, for example, bingo, scratch cards or horse race betting, and consequently the enforcement of this part of the legislation outside of Denmark is questionable at best.
+However, regarding games that are still part of Danske Lotteri Spil A/S's monopoly, the legality of the Gambling Act from an EU law perspective is unclear.
+The government has given no justification for maintaining a state monopoly on the offering of, for example, lotteries and scratch cards, and consequently the enforcement of this part of the legislation outside of Denmark is questionable at best.

 II LEGAL AND REGULATORY FRAMEWORK